Built for Strength, Designed for Style—No Compromises.

 Longevity: Maintains beauty and strength for decades with minimal upkeep.

-What paver size is best for driveways?
+What paver thickness is best for driveways?

-Are De Terra pavers easier to repair than concrete?
+Are De Terra driveway pavers slippery?

-Can I install De Terra myself?
+Can I install De Terra myself if I’ve laid concrete pavers?

 If you’ve installed concrete pavers before, you can install De Terra.
 The process is the same: prepare the base, add bedding sand, lay the pattern, compact, and joint.
 For large driveways, hiring a pro can save time and ensure top results.